 The financial crisis was a watershed moment.
 Since 2011, increased scrutiny, digital connectivity and new regulations enabled a wave of businesses to create the finance people wanted access to.
 In 2018, recruitment businesses can choose from more finance providers than ever to kickstart and grow their business.

 Source: Companies House

 As finance evolved, the barriers to entry reduced.
 No longer would finance be out of reach or littered with stringent conditions for startups and SMEs to scale faster.
 Fintech has simplified processes and made it easier for B2B and B2C consumers to get the finance they need.
-Today, businesses have more choice than ever and the pace of investment is accelerating – as of Q2 2018, the global Fintech sector raised $41.7bn surpassing last year’s record total.
+Today, businesses have more choice than ever and the pace of investment is accelerating – In 2018, the global Fintech investment hit a record $111bn, according to the KPMG Pulse of Fintech report.

 Final thoughts on recruitment growth

 Irrespective of how good a job market is, if you’re not executing on the core principles; segmentation, targeting and communication, it doesn’t matter how much tech or finance you have.
 Top businesses adapt to change and utilise the best tools to increase productivity and achieve greater results.

 As machine learning and AI platforms continue to develop, the next decade will hopefully see an increase in ‘recruitment automation’.